Game characterizations and lower cones in the Weihrauch degrees: Introduction

-By adding new possibilities for player $\II$ at each round, one can obtain games characterizing larger classes of functions.
-For example, in the \emph{eraser game} characterizing the Baire class 1 functions, player $\II$ is allowed to erase past moves, the rule being that she is only allowed to erase each position of her output sequence finitely often.
-In the \emph{backtrack game} characterizing the functions which preserve the class of $\mathbf{\Sigma}^0_{2}$ sets under preimages, player $\II$ is allowed to erase \emph{all} of her past moves at any given round, the rule in this case being that she only do this finitely many times.
-See~\cite{nobrega} for a survey of these and other related results.
+By giving player $\II$ more freedom in how she builds her sequence $y \in \baire$, one can obtain games characterizing larger classes of functions.
+For example, in the \emph{eraser game} (implicit in \cite{duparc_veblenI}) characterizing the Baire class 1 functions, player $\II$ is allowed to erase past moves, the rule being that she is only allowed to erase each position of her output sequence finitely often.
+In the \emph{backtrack game} (implicit in \cite{wesep_wadgedegrees}) characterizing the functions which preserve the class of $\borelSigma{2}$ sets under preimages, player $\II$ is allowed to erase \emph{all} of her past moves at any given round, the rule in this case being that she only do this finitely many times.